Getting Started

 • Gate width [only before calibration]

 Set any of the three options for a short, medium or long exposure gate width.
 A short gate width should be sufficient for the majority of measurements.
-These gate widths correspond to values 3, 6 and 9 respectively in gated imaging mode.
+These gate widths correspond to values 6, 9 and 12ns respectively in gated imaging mode.

 • Gate subsampling [only after calibration]

-Divide the optimal number of gates as calculated in the calibration.
+Divide the optimal number of gate steps as calculated in the calibration.
 For calibration, the minimum gate step size is taken to get the most accurate calibration result.
-For normal measurements, one can undersample to trade-off precision versus speed.
+For normal measurements, one can undersample to trade-off precision versus speed, i.e. a higher gate subsampling value will result in higher frame rates.

 • Save checkbox

 Saves the measurement to disk.
-A folder data/flim_images is created in the run or user specified directory and images are saved with the names IMGXXXX-intensity-YYYY.png, IMGXXXX-lifetime-YYYY.png and IMGXXXX-phasor-YYYY.pdf.
+A folder data/flim_images/acqXXXXX/ is created in the run or user specified directory and data is saved with the name IMGYYYY.txt.
 XXXX denotes the run iteration, YYYY is the frame number.
-The following metadata is available in the saved images: Author, System, Mode, Integration time.
+On each line in the file, the following information for one pixel is printed: intensity [cps], lifetime [ps] and the (g/s)×1000 coordinates.
+When measuring a single frame, also images of all plots are saved into the data/flim_images/acqXXXXX/ folder.

 • Live view checkbox

-This option is available after at least one normal FLIM measurement.
+This option is available after at least one normal FLIM measurement in order to check that the data makes sense.
 Enabling this box and launching a new measurement will continuously run new FLIM measurements until the user stops the operation.

 • Start button